Jorenar/blog/2023-02-26-gotophobia-harmful.md

 ## Breaking loop from inside a `switch` statement

-Since `switch` also utilizes the `break` keyword, to jump out of a loop from inside of one is done the same way:
+Since `switch` also utilizes the `break` keyword, to jump out of a loop from inside of one is done analogically:

 ```c
 void func(int v)